Launchpad: A Successful Client Call

-In my 20s I was a part of a response team that traveled across the US and even at times outside the country to aid local governments or communities in cleanup and care after a natural disaster.
+In my 20s, I was part of a response team that traveled across the US and even, at times, outside the country to aid local governments or communities in cleanup and care after a natural disaster.
 At this program, you could receive training and certification in basic 1st Aid, EMT, Paramedics, High-angle rescue, Land Search and Rescue, Search and Rescue Diving, and Pilot Training, to name a few.

 Students going through pilot training were given very detailed preflight checklists that had to be accomplished before they could take off.
 In the same way, before you start a call with a client, you need to run through your preflight list to ensure all parties have been given proper guidance on how to join the call and what will take place during the call.